zemacedo99/Replication-Package/README.md

 ### Validating Search Completeness
 - **Update titles_to_validate.txt:**
-    - This file should be updated with the titles of papers that the solution needs to find.
+    - This file should be updated with the titles of papers the solution needs to find.
-    - This step ensures that the search process is comprehensive and captures all relevant literature.
+    - This step ensures the comprehensive search process captures all relevant literature.
     - Regularly updating this file is crucial for maintaining the accuracy and completeness of the research.

 ## Features